“Never say anything about yourself you do not want to come true.” – Brian Tracy

 Self-acknowledgement is the most powerful type of acknowledgement.
 It’s the main way to build, strengthen and sustain your self worth.

 Once you have that, you’ll feel a lot better about who you are on the inside.
+And no outside acknowledgements (or lack of) will be able to affect how you feel on a detrimental level.

 5. How you see yourself